This post may contain affiliate links. Please read our disclosure policy.

 Sopapillas (or sopaipillas) are dough that puff up when fried and they have a hollow center.
 They are a type of quick bread served in several regions with Hispanic heritage (Wikipedia).

-My kids are always requesting them for dessert (no surprise they’re called the “the doughnuts of the Southwest).
-It’s such a fun treat that can be enjoyed for any occasion.
+My kids are always requesting them for dessert (no surprise they’re called the “doughnuts of the Southwest”).

 How to Make Sopapillas

-DOUGH.
-Start by making the Sopapilla dough.
-In a large bowl, whisk together the dry ingredients – flour, baking powder, and salt.
-Cut in the shortening using a pastry blender or two knives, until the pieces are no bigger than pea sized.
+1. DOUGH.
+In a large bowl, whisk together the dry ingredients.
+Cut in the shortening using a pastry blender or two knives, until the pieces are no bigger than pea-sized.
 Pour in the warm water and mix to form a dough.

-OIL.
-While the dough is resting, heat the oil in a deep fryer or heavy bottomed pan or pot until the temperature of the oil is 375 degrees.
+3. OIL.
+While the dough is resting, heat the oil in a deep fryer or heavy-bottomed pan or pot until the temperature of the oil is 375°F.

-FRY.
-Roll the dough out with a rolling pin to 1/4 inch thick on a lightly floured surface.
-Cut the dough into 3 inch squares.
+4. FRY.
+Roll the dough out with a rolling pin to ¼ inch thick on a lightly floured surface.
+Cut the dough into 3-inch squares.
 Fry each square in hot vegetable oil until it puffs up and turns golden brown on both sides.
-Take each batch out of the hot oil and drain on a paper towel lined plate.
+Take each batch out of the hot oil and drain on a paper towel-lined plate.

-SERVE.
-Serve the Sopapillas warm, and drizzle with honey.
+5. SERVE.
+Serve the sopapillas warm, and drizzle with honey.

 Sopapilla dough being deep fried in oil.